Practical AI support for partners, BD and marketing teams who want stronger commercial outcomes – not simply more noise about tools.

 AI-Enabled BD & Marketing Acceleration Workshop

 A practical, hands-on workshop for BD and marketing teams, focused on applying AI to real workflows – pitches, pursuits, client targeting, thought leadership and partner support.
-This is the core entry point into Wilson Levy for many firms.
+The core entry point into Wilson Levy for many firms.

 03